fzero/lhl-lectures-legacy/w6d1-js-intro/lecture_notes.md

 ## Closures!

-We already know we can return functions as values, but the cool thing is they _always keep their scope_ (local variables and such) and pass them along.
-This is a cool thing called _closure_:
+We already know we can return functions as values, but the cool thing is they _always keep their internal scope_ (local variables and such) and pass them along.
+This function+data package is called a _closure_:
 ```javascript
   function multiplier(factor) {
     return function(number) {